-Within 9 months of completing the written comprehensive examination, a written dissertation prospectus which includes an annotated bibliography must be approved by the student's committee.
+Within nine (9) months of completing the written comprehensive examination, a written dissertation prospectus that includes an annotated bibliography must be approved by the student's committee.
 The prospectus summarizes the student's work accomplished to date and gives an outline of research objectives for the dissertation project.